bbc/peaks.js/README.md

 Also refer to the [Configuration](#configuration) section for details of all the `Peaks.init()` options, and more advanced customization options, and the [API](#api) section to learn about the available API methods.

-If you're having difficulty, please refer to the [doc/faq.md](Frequently Asked Questions) page.
+If you're having difficulty, please refer to the [Frequently Asked Questions](doc/faq.md) page.

 # Demos